jossives/dual_processing_GIREP/README.md

 In preparing this data set, I can see that we want to have all four tests processed individually, including how they are loaded into the Axx analysis scripts.
 However, they will be combined into a single data file within the script

+### A04c

+Looking at CRT.
+Adding CRT.medsplit and ExamGrade.fix.LMH in the processing of the data files when opened.

+### A04g

+Looking at the possible differences in gender actions